 The arrangement works mostly for the crab, not so much the anemone.
 The anemone has stinging tentacles that offer protection, and the crab can use it to mop food particles off the seafloor.
 According to research, it takes most of the food for itself (this is called kleptoparasitism), leaving just enough for the anemone to prevent it from growing too much, but still keep it alive.

-There are 10 species of pom pom crabs out there, all of them quite small.
+There are 10 species of pom pom crab out there, all of them quite small.
 Most commonly seen in the aquarium hobby are Lybia tessellata and L. edmondsoni (the Hawaiian pom pom crab).
 Neither of these grows to more than an inch in length.
 Both have beige and orange color-blocked bodies and sport banded legs.

 Due to having evolved specifically to hold their anemones, pom pom crabs have small and underdeveloped claws.